 Scroll down to the header that states “this pull request is still a work in progress”, and click the ready for review button to move the PR out of draft mode

 9.8.
-Updating your remote and local develop branches¶
+Updating your remote and local main branches¶

 Method 1: Web interface+command line¶